mikhailShpirko/unity-state-machine/README.md

 # State Machine implementation for Unity
-Implementation of tate Machine pattern in Unity.
+Implementation of State Machine pattern in Unity.
 Quick and easy to apply to any Unity project.
 And most importantly:
 - NO ENUMS!
 - NO MASSIVE SWITCH STATEMENTS!
 - NO IMPLEMENTATION OF EMPTY METHODS!